anvilistas/anvil-extras/docs/guides/modules/serialisation.rst

 -----
 Let's imagine we have a data table named 'books' with columns 'title' and 'publication_date'.

-In a server module, call the server function `datatable_schema` to get a `marshmallow <https://marshmallow.readthedocs.io/en/stable/>`_ Schema instance:
+In a server module, import and call the function `datatable_schema` to get a `marshmallow <https://marshmallow.readthedocs.io/en/stable/>`_ Schema instance:

 .. code-block:: python